decision-labs/libpq-ios/README.md

 Getting Started
 ===============

-libpq has no external dependencies so getting started is easy:
+libpq has no external dependencies apart from `libssl.a` and `libcrypto.a` which are included together with the `build-libssl.sh` script to download and compile them yourself.
+So getting started is easy:

 * If you haven't already done so, set up your iPhone development environment by following the [iPhone Dev Center Getting Started Documents](https://developer.apple.com/iphone/index.action).